San Angelo Texas

 Angelo State University, through "The Arts at ASU", puts on six plays a year open to the general public.
 These range from dinner theater and theater-in-the-round to conventional theatre productions, using the only active modular theatre in the United States.
 The university also presents numerous concerts and recitals throughout the year, and has numerous displays in the Angelo State University Art Gallery.
 The public is encouraged to attend.

 The San Angelo City Park system was created in 1903.
-The city currently has 32 parks with over 375 acres (1.52 km2) of developed land.
+The city has 32 parks with over 375 acres (1.52 km2) of developed land.
 The department maintains a 33-acre municipal golf course (Santa Fe Park Golf Course) along the river, 25 playgrounds, and 25 sports practice fields.

 The "crown jewels" of the parks system are the parks that make up the 10 miles (16 km) of river frontage on the Concho River winding through downtown and beyond.
 The parks feature many plazas, public art displays, and numerous water features.
 The city is home to the International Water Lily Collection.
 The park contains over 300 varieties of water lilies, one of the largest collections in the world.